Teenager's Family Furious After She Didn't Name Her New Kitten “Carlos” After Her Recently Deceased Grandfather

 The teenager's choice to name the kitten differently may symbolize a desire for autonomy and self-expression, which can clash with family expectations.

-The family's reactions is totally extreme and blown out of proportions.
+The family's reactions are totally extreme and blown out of proportion.

 The family should not even be involved in this decision.